Thierry-Dumont/Odes-NG/README.md

 ```
 References:
 ----------
-To learn about Ordinary Differential Equations solvers, have a look at
+To learn about Ordinary Differential Equations solvers, you should read
 the _bible_:

 * _Solving Ordinary Differential Equations I_, by Hairer,